microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 ![Remote devenv container](images/remote-devenv.png "Remote devenv container")

-Click to select the `devenv` remote container.
+Click `devenv` to attach to the remote Docker container.

-This will open a 2nd window of VSCode which will be attached to the running Docker container.
+This opens a 2nd window of VSCode that is attached to the running Docker container.

 This is the VSCode window we will use for the duration of the training.